philc/book-notes/four thousand weeks - oliver burkeman.md

   weeks?"
   * "A malaise that had been growing in her for years had crystallized in the understanding that she was spending her days in a way that no longer felt as if it had any meaning."
-* "A chair just isn't the kind of thing that out to have the capacity to boil water, so it isn't a problem that it doesn't.
+* "A chair just isn't the kind of thing that ought to have the capacity to boil water, so it isn't a problem that it doesn't.
 And it is likewise 'implausible, for almost all people to demand of themselves that they be a Michelangelo, a Mozart, or an Einstein... there have only been a few dozen such people in the entire history of humanity.'"
-  * So release yourself from the standard of using your life to "put a dent in the universe"
+  * So release yourself from the standard of using your life to "put a dent in the universe."

 ## The human disease (chap 14)

 * "We chase the ultimate fantasy of time mastery -- the desire, by the time we die, to have truly mattered in the cosmic scheme of things, as opposed to being instantly trampled underfoot by the advancing eons."
-* Life's unending queue of problems is only an issue if one believe there's a cure.
+* Life's unending queue of problems is only an issue if one believes there's a cure.
   * "I was peeling a red apple from the garden when I suddenly understood that life would only ever give me a series of wonderfully insoluble problems.
 With that thought an ocean of profound peace entered my heart." - Christian Bobin.